allthingstalk/arduino-sdk/readme.md

 ### Examples

+All examples can be found in the `ATT_IOT/examples` folder.

 #### Arduino Ethernet / Leonardo

 > Depending on the board, make sure you use the correct Ethernet library in your sketch.
 * Arduino Ethernet `#include <Ethernet.h>`
 * Arduino Leonardo `#include <Ethernet2.h>`

-Two basic examples are found in the `/libraries/ATT_IOT/examples` folder.
+* Basic examples for sensing and actuation
   * `counter.ino` send data from your Arduino to AllThingsTalk _(sensing)_
   * `led-actuation.ino` toggle a led on your Arduino from AllThingsTalk _(actuation)_

-Three experiments from the Arduino Rapid Development kit
+* Rapid Development Kit examples
   * `light-sensor.ino` Measure light in your environment
   * `motion-sensor.ino` Turn on LED and get a notification when movement is detected
   * `smart-doorbell` Get notified when someone is at the door

 #### NodeMCU

-`nodemcu.ino` will show you how to send data from the NodeMCU to AllThingsTalk as well as the other way around, actuating the onboard LED from the cloud.
+* `nodemcu.ino` will show you how to send data from the NodeMCU to AllThingsTalk as well as the other way around, actuating the onboard LED from the cloud.

 > Make sure you fill in your network credentials in the `setup()` method of the sketch
 ```
 setupWiFi("your_wifi_ssid", "your_wifi_password");  // Connect to the WiFi network
 ```

+#### Linkit One

+Please take note of the following

+> In the **ATT_IOT.h** file, comment the following line `// #include <EthernetClient.h>`

+> Newer versions of the Arduino IDE may also conflict with the Linkit One.
+[Arduino IDE version 1.6.5](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous) is tested and will work with the examples below.

+* `counter.ino`
+* `gps.ino`